Las Vegas Police Release Bodycam Footage From Inside Shooter's Hotel Rooms

 "People panicking, sounds like," someone says.

-The two videos are part of about two and a half hours of video police released after the Nevada Supreme Court on Friday refused a request by the Las Vegas police to delay the release.
+The two videos are part of about 2 1/2 hours of video police released after the Nevada Supreme Court on Friday refused a request by the Las Vegas police to delay the release.
 Several media outlets had sued to obtain 911 recordings, body camera video and other documentation after police refused a request to release the information.

 The police had argued against the release of the recordings, saying the release would "further traumatize a wounded community."
 It would also force officers to "relive the incident," Las Vegas Sheriff Joe Lombardo told reporters Tuesday.